 Reader's story of the week comes from Farang Dave, "American Baseball Comes to Nana Plaza".

 A video has emerged online showing a man riding his moped down a street in Thailand while appearing to be asleep!

 Yet more reports from Pattaya of visitors being the victims of crime perpetrated by ladyboys.

-The video of a British family set upon by Thai thugs in Hua Hin is caught on CCTV camera and goes viral.
+The video of a British family set upon by Thai thugs in Hua Hin is caught on CCTV camera

 The BBC takes a look at the appeal of Bangkok for expats.

 There's concern that a popular Thai dish might just kill the diner.